 - Students will be provided a community host family through the Adopt-a-Buc program.
 Host families assist students in their transition to the community.

-- The Human Resources team will help students obtain on- or off-campus employment and will work with students on resume writing and interviewing techniques.
+- The Human Resources team will help students obtain on-campus employment.

 How do students apply for Dawson Promise?